 A look at the finished blanket:

-This blanket ended up being an unique, one of kind, colorful blanket that makes me smile on cold grey rainy day.
+This blanket ended up being a unique, one kind, a colorful blanket that makes me smile on cold grey rainy days.
 Also, this blanket is a bit stretchy thanks to the ribbing and oh so very soft to snuggle under.

 If you wish to make this blanket wider simply increase the number of stitches you cast on.
 Just make sure that your total number of stitches is a multiple of 4 to maintain the ribbing pattern.